Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 tabby cat licking its mouth

-Cats that lick their nose will remove the moisture from their nose and make them dry out.
+Cats that lick their nose may remove some of the moisture from their nose and may make them seem a little bit drier than usual.
 This isn’t necessarily a bad thing.
-However, it will make your cat’s nose seem dry at random points.
+However, it may make your cat’s nose seem dry at random points.
 For this reason, you may notice that your cat’s nose is dry and then get worried.

 However, there is typically nothing to worry about if your cat’s nose is dry for this reason.
-With that said, you do have to be somewhat worried if your cat continuously licking their nose or anywhere else.
-Often, this is a sign of OCD or food allergies.
+With that said, you do have to be somewhat worried if your cat continuously licks their nose, lips, or anywhere else on their bodies.
+This may indicate an oral or dental issue, pain, anxiety, excessive itchiness, or irritation.
+Sometimes cats lick their noses more frequently if they have a nasal discharge, particularly after sneezing.
+If you notice anything like this, then you will need to visit the vet and get them checked out.

-If you notice that your cat’s nose is dry, consider the temperature.
-If your cat was just outside in the heat, it is possible that the heat caused the water on their nose to evaporate.
-This is normal, as it is one of the ways cats stay cool.
+If you notice that your cat’s nose is dry, consider the temperature and humidity.
+If your cat was just outside in the heat, it is possible that the heat caused the moisture on their nose to evaporate.
+This is normal.
+Cats don’t sweat all over their body like us.
+However, they do sweat through glands located on their paw pads, lips, and chin, while their ears may also play a small role in thermoregulation.

-Usually, this isn’t anything to be worried about.
+Usually, having a dry nose in a hot and humid climate isn’t anything to be worried about, as long as your cat is sufficiently hydrated.
 However, you may want to ensure that your cat is drinking enough water to replace the water that they lost.

 cat owner cleaning her pet's nose

 A cat’s nose can be either wet or dry.
 It varies a lot due to mostly harmless reasons.
 For instance, some cats simply have noses that are wetter than others.
-Genetics do play a role.
-Furthermore, the environment may affect your cat’s nose, as well.
+Furthermore, the environment, temperature, humidity, exposure to the sun, or health issues may affect your cat’s nose as well.

 If it is very hot, your cat may have a dry nose.
-The only situation where you may want to be worried is if your feline is dehydrated.
-In these cases, your cat will often need to be switched to wet food.
-Other times, they may be dehydrated because of an underlying illness.
+One of the worrying circumstances is if your feline is dehydrated.
+In these cases, your cat will need to see the vet urgently, as they are likely dehydrated because of an underlying illness.

-Either way, you may want to speak to your vet if you notice your cat’s nose is dry along with other symptoms.
+Either way, you will need to speak to your vet if you notice your cat’s nose is dry along with other signs.
 However, a cat’s nose being dry by itself is usually not a cause for concern.

 Conclusion

-While a cat’s nose being dry can signal sickness in some situations, this isn’t always the case.
+While a cat’s nose being dry can signal illness in some situations, this isn’t always the case.
 There are many situations where a cat’s nose being dry isn’t a problem.
-Sometimes a cat’s nose is simply dryer than average all the time.
-Typically, this is caused by genetics and not an underlying problem.
+Sometimes a cat’s nose is simply dryer than average some of the time, depending on the outside temperature and humidity.

 Other times, a cat may have a dry nose because they are dehydrated.
-Sometimes, this is caused by an illness that depletes your cat’s water.
-For instance, vomiting and diarrhea can both cause dehydration.
-However, you’ll likely notice these other symptoms if that is the case.
+Sometimes, this is caused by an illness.
+However, you’ll likely notice other signs of your cat not being well if that is the case.
+Speak to your vet if you believe there is a reason for your cat’s sudden nose dryness or if they are not quite themselves.

 Featured Image Credit: birgl, Pixabay